-We were unable to obtain sufficient appropriate audit evidence on the existence and validity, accuracy and valuation, and ownership and classification of this payable.

-Accordingly, we were unable to determine whether material adjustments to the payable's carrying amount might have been necessary.
+We were unable to obtain sufficient appropriate audit evidence regarding the existence, validity, accuracy, valuation, ownership or classification of these payables.
+Accordingly, we cannot determine whether material adjustments to their carrying amount would have been required.

-II.G.3.
-Liabilities- Completeness (principally)
+II.G3.
+Liabilities- completeness (principally)

-We have been unable to obtain sufficient appropriate audit evidence on the Company's liabilities presented in the financial statements, especially in respect of completeness, taking consideration of the already explained deficiencies in the accounting and control system, which extend to the part of it responsible for generating the information in the financial statements relating to liabilities, as well as the existence of numerous claims between the Company and other parties in connection with the suspected fraud.
+We were unable to obtain sufficient appropriate audit evidence over the Company's liabilities in the financial statements, particularly completeness.
+This reflects the deficiencies in the accounting and control system noted elsewhere, including its impact on liability reporting, and the existence of numerous claims between the Company and other parties in connection with the suspected fraud.